Written By: Robert E. Sheriff, MS, CIH, CSP, President

 - Engineering controls if PEL or STEL is exceeded.

 SPECIAL NOTE: As with some of the more recent new regulations (lead, silica, etc.), there is follow-up monitoring if the initial monitoring exceeds either the PEL OR THE ACTION LEVEL.

 If the PEL is exceeded, follow-up monitoring must be performed within three months of the initial test until the personnel monitoring acquire 2 successive tests, taken at least 7 days apart, that are below the Action Level.

 If the Action Level is exceeded, follow-up monitoring must be performed within 6 months until 2 successive tests, taken at least 7 days apart, are below the Action Level.

 The full standard can be found at https://www.osha.gov/laws-regs/regulations/standardnumber/1910/1910.1024

 Beryllium is recognized as causing or contributing to a number of diseases.
-The most recognized of these is Chronic Beryllium Disease (CBD) a sensitization lung disease.
+The most recognized of these is Chronic Beryllium Disease (CBD), which is a sensitization lung disease.
 It is also known as berylliosis.
 It is OSHA’s belief that CBD can result from exposure even below the current PEL—and thus the basis for a ten-fold decrease in the allowable PEL.
 Further, beryllium has been linked to lung cancer and is currently listed as a known human carcinogen.